MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetupBaseOSLayer.md

 `layerPath`

-Path to the root of the base OS layer
+Path to the root of the base OS layer.

 `vhdHandle`

-The handle to a VHD
+The handle to a VHD.

 `options`

-Optional JSON document  of [OsLayerOptions](./../SchemaReference.md#OsLayerOptions) describing options for setting up the layer
+Optional JSON document  of [OsLayerOptions](./../SchemaReference.md#OsLayerOptions) describing options for setting up the layer.

 ## Return Values